raphaelmansuy/elitizon/docs/AWS_SES_SETUP.md

-# AWS SES Setup for Career Applications
+# AWS SES Setup for Contact Forms and Career Applications

-This document describes how to set up Amazon Simple Email Service (SES) for handling career application emails.
+This document describes how to set up Amazon Simple Email Service (SES) for handling both contact form submissions and career application emails.

 ## Prerequisites